Cheapest Berkshire County Heating Oil Price History

 Short Term Trends

-Berkshire’s overall number two heating oil usage varies each year correlating with how cold it gets each winter.
-As the temperature outside gets colder, homes’ furnaces need to burn more and more number two heating oil to maintain a constant interior temperature.
+Berkshire’s overall fuel oil use changes yearly based on the severity of the winter.
+As the temperature outside gets colder, homes’ HVAC systems need to burn additional heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Berkshire was 30.0°F, which was 4.5°F colder than the prior winter's average outside temperature.

 Berkshire County Average Winter Temperature